mohammadmaiibm2544-code/MY-FIRST-PROJECT/README.md

 ## Description
 This project is a simple student management system written in C.
 It allows storing and managing student data using file handling.
+I made this project my self and lil bit help of chat gpt

 ## Features
 - Add student